What did Jesus say about money?

-In today’s uncertain economic times with unemployment at a frightening high, it’s a given that many people are worried about money and financial problems, not to mention job security.
-So, What did Jesus say about money?
+In today’s uncertain economic times with unemployment and inflation at a frightening high, it’s a given that many people are worried about money and financial problems.
+And, this leads to worries about job security.
+So, What did Jesus really say about money?

 What Did Jesus Say about Money and Financial Security?